stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 ---
 title: Auto Layout
-description: auto layout in Figma helps designers make flexible designs easily.
+description: Auto layout in Figma helps designers make flexible designs easily.
 Understanding and using this feature improves design workflow.
 published: false
 date: 2024-03-09T14:20:45-05:00
-modified: 2024-03-21T07:31:16-06:00
+modified: 2024-03-21T08:21:34-06:00
 ---

 Manually adjusting everything is hard and we certainly don’t arrange our UIs by pixel in the browser.
 Imagine if everything you already know and love about [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) was available to you?